-- BioPACIFIC Training for Fellows
+- BioPACIFIC MIP Fellows Professional Training Program

 The Fellow training experience will include:

-- BioPACIFIC Summer School
+- BioPACIFIC MIP Summer School

-The summer school will focus on:
+The summer school focuses on:

 - High-throughput research / industry mentality